Indianapolis Moms Guide to May Family Events

 For $2 per child, “your little ones can climb in and bring their toy trucks to life” at Greenwood’s Touch A Truck event.
 Local departments and companies will pack the new Department of Public Works parking lot (accessed through Craig Park) from 9:00 am to noon.

-Get your tickets here for Indiana Fever’s home opening game of their 24th season at Gainbridge Fieldhouse, with tip-off starting at 7:00 pm.
-Get the season started right on May 19th!
+The buzz surrounding our Indiana Fever team is at an all-time high right now!
+Get your tickets here for Indiana Fever’s home opening game of their 26th season at Gainbridge Fieldhouse, with tip-off starting at 3:00 pm.
+Get the season started right on May 17th!

 Zoopolis 500: Indianapolis Zoo

 This is a one-of-a-kind event at the Indianapolis Zoo.
 Zoopolis 500 is one of the Zoo’s oldest and most popular events, and has been highlighted by Top Events USA’s website as one of the top events in Indianapolis!
-Come out from 10:00 am to 12:30 pm and see what makes the Greatest Spectacle in Tortoise Racing such a beloved Zoo event.
+Come out from 10:30 am to noon and see what makes the Greatest Spectacle in Tortoise Racing such a beloved Zoo event.

 May 25th